 Week 6.
 Self-Led Section & Bali Exploration

-In Cairns, we will also take the reigns as a group and decide what to do with Pacific Discovery's unique self-led section, which has long been ingrained in our DNA.
+In Cairns, we will also take the reins as a group and decide what to do with Pacific Discovery's unique self-led section, which has long been ingrained in our DNA.
 As a group, we will take the time to look at the budget, and timings to see how we spend our days.
 This means the power is in the group's hands.
 You can choose which activities to do, how to get between activities and which accommodation to stay in.
 This will help you gain independence and step into the instructor's shoes.
 The challenge is on, take the bull by the horns and plan an awesome section for the group!

 Afterward, it is time to fly to the Island of Gods, Bali.
 Bali is an Indonesian island known for its forested volcanic mountains, iconic rice paddies, beaches, and coral reefs.
 Flying to the island, we will be met with clear water, jungle-covered land, and more islands than we can count.
 Our first few days will be spent making ourselves familiar with the island life in the seaside town of Sanur.